Ballitore: Amenities

 As of August 2022, the village has a shop, a post office, a café, a chip shop and the Shaker Store.

 Transport

 Ballitore is connected to the R448 and R747 regional roads.
-Ballitore is in south Kildare, on the border with County Wicklow, and is 63km from Dublin.
+Ballitore is in south Kildare, on the border with County Wicklow, and is 63 km from Dublin.
 It is situated between Kilcullen and Castledermot, which is just off the N9.

 The village is served by bus route 880 operated by Kildare Local Link on behalf of the National Transport Authority.
 There are several buses each day including Sunday linking the village to Castledermot, Carlow and Naas as well as villages such as Moone in the area.

 Culture

 St Laurence's GAA is based in the parish of Narraghmore, encompassing Kilmead, Booley, Narraghmore, Calverstown, Kilgowan, Brewel, Ballymount, Ballitore and Mullaghmast.

 Griese Youth Theatre operates in the Quaker meeting house, and have participated in local historical reenactments as well as in National Theatre Connections and with Youth Theatre Ireland.